 American Staffordshire Terrier

 American Staffordshire Terriers are muscular, energetic medium size dogs suited to families who like to include their dog in their activities.
-They are very loyal, love people and make great companions and watchdogs.
+Despite their media reputation for ferociousness, American Staffies are generally affectionate dogs with a sweet temper and kind and gentle nature.
+They are very loyal, love their people and make great companions and watchdogs.

 Recommended forFamilies